How to Support Your Favorite Local Bar, Restaurant or Brewery

 Buying a gift card for a restaurant you may not be able to visit yet may seem like a strange option, but think of it as an investment.
 When you buy one, you are investing in the financial well-being of that restaurant to help them make it through this crisis.
 In return, you will be able to get your favorite food in a few weeks when this odd situation is over and you can feel good about helping a local business during this hardship.

 Whether a given restaurant is closed completely or still supporting delivery options, this is a worthy investment.
 Save it for yourself for later, or give it to a friend to encourage more business – it’s up to you.
 You’ll get value out of it, and you’ll be helping the restaurant community in the process.
-Win-win.
+It’s win-win.

 Keep Drinking Your Favorite Local Brews